LastStriker11/calibration-modeling/README.md

 ## <a name='started'></a>Getting started

-To get started, follow these steps to
+To use this platform, three dictionary variables has to be given beforehand, including necessary paths, network setups, and algorithm variables.

-Three dictionary variables has to be given to use this platform, including necessary paths, network setups, and algorithm variables.
-An application example for using this platform is given at `od_calibration/src/application_example.py`.
+An application example for using this platform is given at [`od_calibration/src/application_example.py`](./src/application_example.py).